openwebos/nodejs-module-webos-sysbus/README.md

 Use to cancel a call to prevent any further responses and release the resources needed for the call.

+#### setResponseTimeout(timeout_ms)

+Sets timeout for a method call.
+The call will be canceled if no reply is received after the timeout_ms milliseconds.

 ### Message object

 This object cannot be constructed from JavaScript, but is passed to various events.